BIO 117 Human Anatomy & Physiology for Sonography 4 credits

-BIO 120 Biology I: The Unity of Life4 credits
+BIO 120 General Biology I 4 credits

 This course emphasizes inquiry and investigation while introducing students to the unifying theories of modern biological science.
 Topics considered include foundational mechanisms of matter, energy, cells, genetics, and reproduction.
 The course is comprised of lectures, readings, discussions, written assignments, online assignments, and a laboratory component.
 (Recommended prerequisites: one year of high school biology and chemistry and four years of high school mathematics)

-BIO 130 Biology II: The Diversity of Life4 credits
+BIO 130 General Biology II 4 credits

 This course evaluates the current hypotheses explaining the origin, development, and maintenance of the Earth's biodiversity.
 The major lineages of life are surveyed and compared at the organismal level by considering evolutionary relationships between structure and function.
 The course is comprised of lectures, readings, discussions, written assignments, online assignments, and a laboratory component.
 (Recommended prerequisites: one year of high school biology and chemistry and four years of high school mathematics)

 BIO 210 Genetics 4 credits

 This course focuses on the principles of heredity and the molecular concepts regarding the genome.
 Major topics include Mendelian genetics, sex linkage, extranuclear inheritance, chromosomal aberrations, structure and function of DNA, regulation of gene expression, mutation, and modern DNA technologies.
 Problem solving and quantitative reasoning are emphasized.
 (Prerequisite: BIO 120)